Margie Minkler started getting hot flashes in her early 40s.

 “I have become a little more resistant to trying drugs without doing a lot of research, but I would be interested in researching that and pursuing it,” she says.

-In the year-long clinical trial, published in The Lancet, participants reported fewer hot flashes within just a week of starting the medicinal therapy, but trial participants were only tracked for about a year so far, so we will learn a lot more about potential side effects of Veozah in the next coming years.
+In the clinical trial of Veozah, published in 2023 in The Lancet, participants reported fewer hot flashes within just a week of starting the medicinal therapy.
+However, trial participants were only tracked for about a year, so we are learning more about the potential side effects of Veozah now that it’s on the market.
 Researchers typically find new safety risks in about 30 percent of newly-approved drugs within 10 years of their FDA approval.

 What Are Hot Flashes?